WolfieeifloW/pd2filter/README.md

 # Wolfie's Project Diablo 2 Loot Filters

-**Yes, my filters are updated for Season 11!**
+**Yes, my filters are updated for Season 12!**

-To see images of my filters in action please visit the [Reddit thread](https://www.reddit.com/r/ProjectDiablo2/comments/kokwu0/wolfieeiflows_pd2_filters/).
+To see images of my filters in action please visit the [Reddit thread](https://www.reddit.com/r/ProjectDiablo2/comments/kokwu0/wolfieeiflows_pd2_filters/) (fairly outdated).
 I have created a Discord so that you can be notified when I update my filter.
 Take a look [HERE](https://github.com/WolfieeifloW/pd2filter#discord) for more info!
 Looking for my LoD filter?
 Check it out [HERE](https://github.com/WolfieeifloW/lodfilter)!
 Looking for my Last Epoch filter?
 Check them out [HERE](https://github.com/WolfieeifloW/lefilter)!